Revelation 1

 3. He is “living to the ages of ages”.
 Having gone into death, He is risen victorious, never to die again (Rom.
 6:9)!
 The expression “the ages of ages” refers to the eternal state.
 What assurance this gives us!
 In fact, whenever the resurrection is brought in, the effect on the believer is peace; e.g. Matt.
 28:5-6, Rom.
 4:25 – 5:1.

 3. The One Who is in Full Control of the Believer’s Life.
-Jesus hold “the keys” to death and hades (the intermediate state).
+Our Lord Jesus holds “the keys” to death and hades (the intermediate state).
 Death is the state of the body without the soul and spirit.
 Hades is the state of the soul and spirit without the body.
-Christ has the keys (full control) over both types of separations.
+Christ has the keys (full control) over both aspects of separation.
 He is the custodian of (1) the body, and (2) the soul/spirit.
+This gives the believer tremendous comfort!
+For the believer who dies, scripture says they are “fallen asleep through Jesus” or “put to sleep by Jesus” (1 Thess.
+4:14).
+Death and hades have become the valets of our risen Lord!

-The posture in which we find John is very instructive; on his face before the Lord, with the Lord’s right hand upon him.
-It is with this twofold attitude that John is able to learn the truths contained in the Book of Revelation; reverential fear, and unshakable confidence.
+The posture in which we find John is very instructive.
+He is on his face before the Lord, with the Lord’s right hand upon him.
+It is with this twofold attitude that John is able to learn the truths contained in the Book of Revelation; reverential fear and unshakable confidence.
 We need to have both as we approach this book, and especially as we learn the history of the seven churches.

 The Message (1:19-20)

 19 Write therefore (1) what thou hast seen, and (2) the things that are, and (3) the things that are about to be after these. v.19 Introduction to the Book.
 The first instruction from the glorified Son of man provides us with an introduction to the Book of Revelation in its three major divisions.
 The book is divided into three parts; “the things which thou hast seen” (Rev. 1; the vision of the Son of man), “the things that are” (Rev. 2-3; the letters to the seven assemblies), and “the things which shall be hereafter” (Rev. 4-22; prophetic events).
-The Greek word for “the things that exist” (g1526) allows for a continuation of that state to some future point.
-This in important, because some would like to argue that the events of Revelation have already taken place (Preterism), but the Bible teaches that “the things which are” continue to the rapture.
+The Greek word for “the things that exist” (G1526) allows for a continuation of that state to some future point.
+This is important, because the seven letters describe a history that began in the first century but continues to the rapture.
+The “things that are” when John wrote are still in existence today, although we are living in a phase characterized by “Laodicea” while John lived just prior to that characterized by “Ephesus”.

 1. Excerpt from “A New Song”, by Henry Suso